django/django/docs/asgi.rst

 * Maybe remove ``http_version`` and replace with ``supports_server_push``?

 * Be sure we want to leave HTTP ``get`` and ``post`` out.

+* ``receive_many`` can't easily be implemented with async/cooperative code
+  behind it as it's nonblocking - possible alternative call type?
+Extension?

 Copyright